- Route: Ozarks

 Hey you!
 Thanks for taking the time to read about me!

-I'm currently a sophomore pursuing a Biochemistry degree with certificates in Business of Healthcare, the Pre-Health Professions, and you guessed it... another one of those pre-med students.
+I am a junior pursuing a Biochemistry degree with certificates in Business of Healthcare, the Pre-Health Professions, and you guessed it... another one of those pre-med students.
 But I spend my time either sleeping, avoiding the gym, or avoiding my responsibilities.
 So what do I do?
 Well, I never turn down a good movie, spontaneous Austin adventure, or just about any competition with my friends.
 Ooh and I love me some therapy dogs, seeing my own two dogs, and telling everyone I meet how cute my dogs are.

 But all my meme-ing aside, I have and always will have a heart for missions.
 Whether that be missions through my church, or medical missions hopefully in the near future, I’ve always felt called to serve and love those in need and I can think of no better place to begin my dream about missions than with Texas 4000.